zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 Recording / Audio Mixing / Vocal Editing

-Music Arangement / Beat Production / Synthesizers
+Music Arangement / Music Production / Synthesizers / Make Beats

 **_Learn to use the right effects to make your next song pop!_**